devsu/condor-auth/README.md

 In the same manner, you can use `$anonymous` if you want to make a resource public.

-#### Roles
+#### Permission and Resource:Permission

-If it's a role in the current application, you should just use the role name e.g. `special`.
-For this to work, you must pass the `resourceId` option when creating the `Auth` instance.
+If it's a permission in the current application, you can just use the permission name e.g. `special`.
+For this to work, you must pass the `applicationName` option when creating the `Auth` instance.

-If it's a role of another application/resource, use the resource name and the role name. e.g. `another-app:special`.
+If it's a permission of another application/resource, use the resource name and the permission name. e.g. `another-app:special`.

 #### Custom Validation